-- Refs #123 to reference this changeset in #123 ticket - Fixes #123 to reference this changeset and close #123 ticket with the default status fixed
+- Refs #123 to reference this changeset in #123 ticket - Fixes #123 to reference this changeset and close #123 ticket with the default status fixed tracopt.ticket.commit_updater. = enabled

 This functionality requires installing a post-commit hook as described in #ExplicitSync, and enabling the optional commit updater components by adding the following line to the [components] section of your trac.ini, or enabling the components in the Plugins admin panel.